+Included in losses and loss adjustment expense for the year ended December 31, 2015 was \$5.2 million in catastrophe losses for storm activity in the United States.
+Included in losses and loss adjustment expenses was \$9.1 million in net unfavorable loss reserve development on prior accident years, primarily attributable to \$11.9 million of unfavorable development in general liability and \$8.7 million in unfavorable development in the workers compensation lines due to increases in claim severity.
+Partially offsetting this unfavorable development was \$8.8 million of favorable development in short-tail lines and \$2.1 million of favorable development on an assumed directors and officers program.
 Included in losses and loss adjustment expense for the year ended December 31, 2014 was \$5.7 million in catastrophe losses for storm activity in the United States.
-Included in losses and loss adjustment expense for the year ended December 31, 2014 was \$2.4 million related to current accident year large losses primarily within the property lines.
-Additionally, included in losses and loss adjustment expenses was \$6.8 million in net unfavorable loss reserve development on prior accident years, primarily attributable to \$19.5 million of unfavorable development in general liability due to increases in claim severity, partially offset by favorable development of \$7.9 million of favorable development in short-tail lines and \$5.8 million in workers compensation.
+Included in losses and loss adjustment expenses was \$6.8 million in net unfavorable loss reserve development on prior accident years, primarily attributable to \$19.5 million of unfavorable development in general liability due to increases in claim severity, partially offset by favorable development of \$7.9 million in short-tail lines and \$5.8 million in workers compensation.

 Included in losses and loss adjustment expense for the year ended December 31, 2013 was \$4.0 million in catastrophe losses for storm activity in the United States.
-Included in losses and loss adjustment expense for the year ended December 31, 2013 was \$7.4 million related to current accident year large losses in our retail, commercial programs and public entity businesses.
-Additionally, included in losses and loss adjustment expenses was \$1.1 million in net unfavorable loss reserve development on prior accident years, primarily attributable to \$16.2 million of unfavorable development in general liability due to increases in claim severity and \$2.0 million of unfavorable development in automobile liability, offset by favorable development of \$9.5 million in workers compensation and \$6.8 million of favorable development in short-tail lines.
+Included in losses and loss adjustment expenses was \$1.1 million in net unfavorable loss reserve development on prior accident years, primarily attributable to \$16.2 million of unfavorable development in general liability due to increases in claim severity and \$2.0 million of unfavorable development in automobile liability, offset by favorable development of \$9.5 million in workers compensation and \$6.8 million of favorable development in short-tail lines.